 You will provide sufficient time for your body to adapt to the hard training that you are doing.
 I have seen a lot of the runners I mentor get great results from this.
 You can check out the testimonial page to hear what they are saying.

 There are a lot of factors that go into holding a marathon under 9.09 per mile pace.
 You can do proper training, get plenty of rest and than get into the race.

 What is the result of not taking in adequate fluids or calories in the marathon?
 You have probably already experienced this.
 The result is you succumb to walking or jogging the last miles of your race.

-You hit the “wall” as they say.
-There is good news.
-No one needs to experience this.
 The trick is to teach the body to burn fat at race speeds rather than carbohydrate.
 The goal is to conserve carbohydrate for the last 10K of the race.

 The body only has between 1700 to 1800 calories stored as carbohydrate.
 We burn between 100 to 120 calories per mile.
 When do most runner experience the so-called “wall”?
 You guessed it, between miles 17 and 18.

 What if you could hold sub 4 hr marathon pace all the way to the finish line?

 If you practice running longer faster you are going to become a 3:59:59 marathoner.
 In addition, you’ll be leveraging your fitness to work in your favor.